generalui/hooks-for-redux/README.md

-# hooks-for-redux
+# hooks-for-redux - DRY up redux

 > same redux, less than 1/2 the code

 Redux has many wonderful traits, but brevity isn't one of them.
 Hooks-for-redux strives to reduce the amount of code required to define and manage Redux state.
 Like how React added "hooks" to clean up Component state management, hooks-for-redux uses a similar, hooks-style API to clean up Redux state management.

 This library's primary goal is to reduce Redux code while maintaining maximum compatibility with the Redux platform.
-This includes streamlined reducers, actions, dispatchers, store-creation and hooks for using redux in react as well.
+The primary strategy is to DRY up the API and use reasonable defaults, with overrides, wherever possible.
+H4R streamlines reducers, actions, dispatchers, store-creation and hooks for using redux in react as well.

 > NOTE: This is NOT a library for "hooking" Redux into React, at least not primarily. react-redux already does this elegantly.
 Instead, this library wraps react-redux's useSelector, as well as many other standard Redux tools, to provide a more streamlined API.